Fastcode/nbsjs/README.md

 ## Usage

+This package contains classes for reading and writing nbs files.

 The following example shows a typical usage pattern of creating a decoder with nbs file paths, and reading types, timestamps, and data packets.

 ```js